-The platform on the Horizons is a forged 6061 aluminum body, with a footprint of 100mm x 105mm combined with a width of 15mm.
-This is by no means the thinnest profile on the market with other pedals such as the HT AE03 at a slim 11mm.
-This would typically result in more pedal strikes, but with this platform being a bit narrower width they have a little extra ground clearance.
-We were shocked not to get any pedal bite out on the trail.
+The platform on the Horizon Pro is a forged 6061 aluminum body, with a footprint of 100mm x 105mm combined with a thickness of 15mm.
+This is by no means the thinnest profile on the market with other pedals measuring in at a slim 5+ mm slimmer.
+This would typically result in more pedal strikes, but with this platform being a bit narrower width they have a little extra clearance.
+We were shocked to get minimal pedal bite out on the trail.
 The Horizons also have a longer distance between the platform and the crank arm, providing a bit more overlap than most pedals.
 Although these pedals don't have the largest footprint, they still have the feel of a larger platform.

-Our aluminum tested pedals weighed in at 450 grams, which was on the higher end of the scale in our group of both aluminum and composite pedals tested.
+Our aluminum test pedals weighed in at 450 grams, which was on the higher end of the scale in our group of both aluminum and composite pedals.
 While eliminating weight can be advantageous, we never felt the weight of the Nukeproof as a detriment to their performance or feel.
 There is an option to purchase this pedal with a Titanium axle, which dramatically drops the weight to 392 grams while increasing the price significantly.
-Since this pedal is gravity oriented, weight is a non-factor when compared to grip and platform.
+Since this pedal is gravity oriented, weight is less consequential when compared to grip and platform.

-The Nukeproof Horizon Pro pedals may not be the most modern design or made from the fanciest of materials, but they sure do grip and for the price, are hands down one of the best bangs for your buck when it comes to figuring out which flat pedals to buy.
-The Horizon flat pedals provide a sleek look with multiple anodized colors and a quality machined finish.
+The Nukeproof Horizon Pro pedals may not be the most modern design or made from the fanciest of materials, but they sure do grip.
+For the price, we feel they are hands down one of the best bangs for your buck when it comes to figuring out which flat pedals to buy.
+These pedals provide a sleek look with multiple anodized colors and a quality machined finish.
 With a conservative platform design to prevent foot fatigue and long pins to assure traction through rough terrain, Nukeproof produced a true quality pedal.
-The grip provided may be overkill for the dirt jump crowd, but these are perfect downhill pedals or make a great set of flats for your favorite enduro loop.
-At the end of the day, most riders are looking for a reliable pedal that won't break the bank, which is why we choose the Nukeproof Horizon as our Best Buy for 2019 flat pedals.
+The grip provided may be overkill for the dirt jump crowd, but these are perfect for downhill or aggressive enduro riders.

 — Al Morrison